oliver021/entity-dock/README.md

 instances just by passing your entity type arguments.
-The repository implementation is equipped with various additional methods to the typical "CRUD Functions", such as batch, operations, paging, etc. are written to each new project.
+The repository implementation is equipped with various additional methods to the typical "CRUD Functions", such as batch, operations, paging, and more are written to each new project.
 Then the service layer offers a generic `DataService` implementation and several declaration payloads of this class.
 This layer uses